AnopGoswami/company/README.md

 ## Run application:

-The below command will build and run microservice in docker container.
+Clone the application source code on your local machine and run below command at root of the application.
+This command will build and run microservice in docker container.

 ```
 sudo docker-compose up